faabiopontes/daily-dose-of-development/modern-react-with-redux/app10-stream/README.md

 - RTMP Server: Connects to the Web Server that knows which streams are currently broadcasting
 - Web Server: Sends stream to Viewer's Browser

+## App Challenges

+- Need to be able to navigate around to separate pages in our app
+- Need to allow a user to login/logout
+- Need to handle forms in Redux
+- Need to master CRUD operations in React/Redux
+- Errors will likely occur!
+Need good error handling

+### What the CRUD?
+- Create
+- Read
+- Update
+- Destroy

 ## Authentication

 - User is **not** logged in: